 In the New Proposal Editor, there are two components that define a proposal minimum term:

-- Effective start date
+- Effective start date (the date when the proposal starts)

 In this article we give some guidance in how to set these values for your proposal.